The Athletes’ Revolt

 If we want to keep eating the foods that sustained our ancestors in perfect health, we should milk the Paris athletes’ revolt for all it’s worth.
 The greatest physical specimens in the world refuse to eat anything but animal foods when it really counts.
 They, at least, still know what our ancestors took for granted.

 But we must also be aware that symbolic victories won’t be enough to guarantee a future for meat, eggs, and milk.
 The plant-based agenda is not being driven by consumer choice.
-On the contrary, it’s clear beyond a doubt that ordinary consumers don’t want to give up animal products and they certainly don’t want to buy plant-based meat and other fake foods.
-A survey from 2021 revealed that over 70 percent of Australian men would rather lose 10 years of their lives than give up meat.
+On the contrary, it’s clear beyond a doubt that ordinary consumers don’t want to give up animal products, and they certainly don’t want to buy plant-based meat and other fake foods.
+A survey from 2021 revealed that more than 70 percent of Australian men would rather lose 10 years of their lives than give up meat.

 Manufacturers of plant-based alternatives have already shifted their advertising to reflect the fact that taste and health claims about their products fall flat with consumers.
 So now companies rely on social pressure and shame to try to sell their products.